electrotherapy treatment

 Electrotherapy units usually emit a mild current to the affected area via electrode pads.

-These sticky electrode pads are placed upon your skin and connected to the electrotherapy unit by thin electrical wires.
+These sticky electrode pads are placed on your skin and connected to the electrotherapy unit by thin electrical wires.

-When the unit is turned on the rhythmic pulses are sent to help the body prohibit pain signals/receptors along the nerves.
+When the unit is turned on, rhythmic pulses are sent to help the body prevent pain signals/receptors along the nerves.

 This electrical stimulation has a profound effect on the brain.
-Helping release endorphins which help to improve circulation, boost your mood, reduce swelling and speed up recovery.
+It helps release endorphins, which help improve circulation, boost mood, reduce swelling, and speed up recovery.

 What types of electrotherapy treatments are there

-This is due to the varying range of electrotherapy treatments, the ailment or injury sustained; plus being dependent on the individual’s response to treatment received.
+This is due to the varying range of electrotherapy treatments, the ailment or injury sustained, plus being dependent on the individual’s response to the treatment received.

-Before delving into the pros and cons of electrotherapy, and any related risk factors electrotherapy brings; you need to know what electrotherapy treatment options are available to you.
+Before delving into the pros and cons of electrotherapy and any related risk factors, you need to know what electrotherapy treatment options are available to you.

 Here are some types of electrotherapy treatments (but not limited to):